-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Richard Cavalleri/Shutterstock

-Bernie Sanders is worth an estimated $2.5 million, according to Forbes.
+Sen. Bernie Sanders is worth an estimated $2.5 million, according to Forbes.
 He owns three properties in Vermont and Washington, DC.

 - source